 Welcome to the Stein Monogastric Nutrition Research Laboratory that was organized at South Dakota State University in 2000.
 The Laboratory was moved to the University of Illinois in 2006 when Dr. Stein was hired as a nutritionist in the Department of Animal Sciences at the University of Illinois.
-Currently, the Laboratory consists of Dr. Stein, a research manager, a communications specialist, nine graduate students, six visiting scholars, and a number of hourly employees.
+Currently, the Laboratory consists of Dr. Stein, a postdoc, a research manager, a communications specialist, nine graduate students, five visiting scholars, and a number of hourly employees.

 The focus of the work in the Stein Monogastric Nutrition Laboratory is to conduct basic and applied research in the area of digestive physiology and feed ingredient evaluation.
 Energy and nutrient digestibility and absorption by monogastric animals are routinely determined and a large number of experiments have been completed in this area.